approov/quickstart-ios-swift-urlsession/README.md

 This quickstart is written specifically for native iOS apps that are written in Swift for making the API calls that you wish to protect with Approov.
 If this is not your situation then check if there is a more relevant quickstart guide available.

+This quickstart provides a step-by-step example of integrating Approov into an app using a simple `Shapes` example that shows a geometric shape based on a request to an API backend that can be protected with Approov.

+It is also possible to use Approov in `Discovery` mode to perform an initial assessment of your app user base and whether there are requests being made to your backend API that are not coming from your mobile apps.
+This mode allows a simpler initial integration.
+If you wish to implement this first then follow the steps [here](https://github.com/approov/approov-service-okhttp) up to and including the `Discovery Mode` section

 ## WHAT YOU WILL NEED
 * Access to a trial or paid Approov account
 * The `approov` command line tool [installed](https://approov.io/docs/latest/approov-installation/) with access to your account